 - In Arthrex, the government contends that APJs are merely inferior officers who may be appointed without Senate confirmation.

-In its friend-of-the-court brief, PLF disagrees with the government’s position.
+In its friend-of-the-court brief, PLF disagreed with the government’s position.

 - PLF argues that the Appointments Clause contemplates three types of officers: